embvm/embvm-core/docs/architecture/components/build_system.md

 * The root [meson.build](../../../meson.build) file is master build system file and invokes subdirectory build files
 * The [build/](../../../build/) folder is a collaborating set of files used by the build, including cross-compilation support and toolchain settings
-* The [tools/](../../../tools/) folder contains scripts which are used by the build system
 * [Jenkinsfile](../../../tools/Jenkinsfile) and [CI.jenkinsfile](../../../tools/CI.jenkinsfile) contain the build rules for the Jenkins build server

 ## Related Documents